ojipadeson/NLP-SST-AdvanceBert/README.md

 * With additional datasets
 * Easier use on Lab
 * More info for training
-* Perfectly suitable for NLP class project
+* Perfectly suitable for NLP class project(if you find your accuracy unsatisfied)

 ---